 Press enter to see results or esc to cancel.

 Thinking of starting a new chapter in Singapore?
 You’ll need official documents from the Singaporean government to stay and work.
 Depending on your occupation, salary, and more, you may be required to get a Work Permit, S Pass, or an Employment Pass.
-In this Pacific Prime Singapore article, we’ll go over the latest criteria for obtaining the 3 types of work passes.
-Read on to find out how and which one you should apply for.

 get a quote

-Update to work passes in Singapore post-COVID-19
+Update to Work Passes in Singapore Post-COVID-19

-In August 2020, the Ministry of Manpower (MOM) raised the work pass criteria to retain and increase local employment.
 Basically, Singaporean workers take priority in filling local job vacancies over foreign workers.
 This is one of the government’s measures to encourage employers to retain a core of Singaporean employees amidst the COVID-19 pandemic.
-Employers of businesses based in Singapore must consider two key points when considering Employment Pass (EP) and S Pass applications:

 • Has the business supported local PMETs (i.e., professionals, managers, executives, and technicians) in their employment?